Can you recall what life was like before this craziness started?

 Me: “Isn’t an MRI, like, a picture of my brain, photo ID?“

 Mine is not a fool-proof way of living, but its formula is to laugh at my inadequacies, my failures in speech as well as in writing.
-We keep track of my spoken words that come out all wrong and wonder if it’s time to work on a dictionary yet.
+We keep track of my spoken words that come out all wrong and I wonder if it’s time to publish that very dictionary.

 Life with MS is learning how to accept and how to adjust.
 It is also about recognising progress, being grateful for what you can still do and keep an optimistic view on pretty much everything in life.

-The most neglected purpose of a serious diagnosis is that you can start over and do things differently this time.
+The most neglected purpose of a serious, chronic diagnosis is that you can start over and do things differently this time.
 Once I realised that hill-walking and rock climbing was not on my list of things to do anymore, I scouted for things I could do.

 And, oh boy, I found way too many things to do.